It’s easy to understand the appeal of a holiday home.

 - Seek professional advice.
 Before diving in and purchasing a holiday home, investors should seek advice from relevant professionals such as a Property Manager, an Accountant, a Financial Advisor and a Quantity Surveyor.

-*Under proposed changes outlined in draft legislation (section 2 of Treasury Laws Amendment Bill 2017), investors who exchange contracts on a second hand residential property after 7:30pm on 9th May 2017 will no longer be able to claim depreciation on plant and equipment assets.
-Investors who purchased prior to this date and those who purchase a brand new property will still be able to claim depreciation as they were previously.
-Investors should note that these changes are not yet law, as the legislation still needs to be passed through the senate for confirmation.
-BMT Tax Depreciation remain in discussion with government around the new changes and will keep our clients informed on the outcome.
-To learn more visit www.bmtqs.com.au/budget-2017.
+* Under new legislation outlined in the Treasury Laws Amendment (Housing Tax Integrity) Bill 2017 passed by Parliament on 15th November 2017, investors who exchange contracts on a second-hand residential property after 7:30pm on 9th May 2017 will no longer be able to claim depreciation on previously used plant and equipment assets.
+Investors can claim deductions on plant and equipment assets they purchase and directly incur the expense for.
+Investors who purchased prior to this date and those who purchase a brand-new property will still be able to claim depreciation as they were previously.
+To learn more visit www.bmtqs.com.au/budget-2017 or read BMT’s comprehensive White Paper document at www.bmtqs.com.au/2017-budget-whitepaper.